 Competitors told people they could have a more traditional PC experience than the iPad.
 They could have multiple windows and desktops.
 They could have Flash.
 They could have everything the vast majority of them never, not ever wanted.

-To this day, it's a lessen very few outside Apple have learned, and one Apple themselves don't always remember - The tablet wasn't meant to replace the PC for mainstream users.
+To this day, it's a lesson very few outside Apple have learned, and one Apple is now trumpeting with their Your Verse campaign — The tablet wasn't meant to replace the PC for mainstream users.
 It was meant to succeed it.

 One year later